aksenyuk/evolution-and-mutation-intensity/README.md

 - Changing one gene leads to the best results possible (among examined mutation intensity values).
 However, it takes one of the longest to obtain such results, so the trade-off has to be put into consideration.

-### P.S.

-- Separate plots can be found here: [Plots](https://github.com/allsuitablenamesarealreadytaken/evolution-and-mutation-intensity/blob/main/plots/)
+### P.S.: Separate plots can be found here: [Plots](https://github.com/allsuitablenamesarealreadytaken/evolution-and-mutation-intensity/blob/main/plots/)